-For many people with a cochlear implant, a bimodal hearing solution (with a hearing aid on one ear and a cochlear implant on the other) is the solution that provides them with their best hearing.5
+Ears work as a team, and the brain needs both ears to effectively process sound1.
+For many people a bimodal hearing solution, with a hearing aid on one ear and a cochlear implant on the other, is the solution that provides them with better hearing.

-When compared to using a hearing aid or cochlear implant alone, users of bimodal hearing report a more natural hearing experience4, improved speech understanding in quiet and noise6-8, improved perception of music9, and better functioning in real-life environments7.
+When compared to using a hearing aid or cochlear implant alone, users of bimodal hearing report a more natural hearing experience2, improved speech understanding in quiet and noise3-6, improved perception of music7, and better functioning in real-life environments3.

-In a large study with 100 participants, users of bimodal hearing also reported much higher satisfaction with their hearing performance compared with when they previously used two hearing aids12.
+In a large study, users of bimodal hearing also reported much higher satisfaction with their hearing performance compared with when they previously used two hearing aids8.

-Our cochlear implant systems work with any hearing aid to deliver bimodal hearing, so if you are happy with your current hearing aid there is no need to change this when you get an implant.
+Our cochlear implant systems work with any hearing aid to deliver bimodal hearing, so if you are happy with your current hearing aid there is no need to change.

-However, for a premium hearing experience13 and advanced connectivity,14 we offer a smart bimodal hearing solution in collaboration with ReSound, a pioneer in the hearing aid industry.15
+However, for a premium hearing experience and advanced connectivity, we offer a smart bimodal hearing solution in collaboration with ReSound, a pioneer in the hearing aid industry.

 Bimodal solutions from the Smart Hearing Alliance

-Cochlear and ReSound collaborate in the Smart Hearing Alliance, so when there is a need for a hearing aid and a hearing implant, our solutions work together.14 A bimodal hearing solution from the Smart Hearing Alliance provides all the benefits of bimodal hearing with additional advantages.14
+Cochear and ReSound collaborate in the Smart Hearing Alliance, so when there is a need for a hearing aid and a hearing implant, our solutions work together seamlessly.
+A bimodal hearing solution from the Smart Hearing Alliance provides all the benefits of bimodal hearing with additional advantages.

-In a survey, Bimodal users with a Smart Hearing Alliance solution were more likely than those with other bimodal solutions to say they find it easy to hear in noisy environments and easy to talk on the phone, with 72% also saying they were very likely to recommend their hearing solution.13
+Bimodal users with a Smart Hearing Alliance solution were more likely than those with other bimodal solutions to say they find it easy to hear in noisy environments and easy to talk on the phone, with 72% also saying they were very likely to recommend their hearing solution, in a survey9.

 The Smart Hearing Alliance was also first to offer a smart bimodal hearing solution with direct streaming to both ears from a compatible Apple or AndroidTM device*.